calagator/calagator/VAGRANT.md

 Usage
 -----

+Working with a Vagrant environment requires interacting with your local operating system AND the virtual machine.
+You will use your local machine to access the web application at [http://localhost:8000/](http://localhost:8000/), edit files, and do version control.
+You will use your virtual machine to run `bundle exec rake` and other commands that need the development environment.

 Use Vagrant by issuing the commands below.
-The `local%` and `virtual%` mentioned in the commands are just indicators to show which machine to enter commands into, you shouldn't actually type them -- thus `local% pwd` means that you should run `pwd` on your local machine.
+The `local%` and `virtual%` in the commands are just indicators to show which machine to enter commands into, you shouldn't actually type them -- thus `local% pwd` means that you should run `pwd` on your local machine.

-prefixes are meant to indicate what machine you're on

 **Start** the virtual machine, which will take some time to download the first time: